pxn-ai/term_1_project/README.md

 <img src="media/photos/Group_photo.png" alt="Team Photo" width="700"/>

-*The amazing team behind this project from the Department of Electronics & Telecommunications Engineering, University of Moratuwa*
+*The team behind this project from the Department of Electronics & Telecommunications Engineering, University of Moratuwa*

 ---